ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

 ### Publishing resources for community foundations
 For community foundations using the Digits2 grants management system there is special guidance about how to use a built-in 360Giving data extract for publishing 360Giving data.

-Access the guide for [community foundations using D2 system.](../../guidance/cf-guidance)
+Read the guide for [community foundations using D2 system.](../../guidance/cf-guidance)

 ## Key concepts